 Búrfell

-The trailhead is east of the home fields at the farm Búrfell, which sits below the southern flank of the mountain.
-The route ascends the south slope at a steady, even gradient — never overly steep — until you reach the crater rim where the lake comes into view.
-Most hikers walk a loop around the lake before descending the same way they came up.
-The total distance is about 8 km with a cumulative elevation gain of roughly 500 m.
-Allow 2–3 hours, plus extra time at the top for photos and the views.
+The trailhead is east of the home fields at the farm Búrfell, below the southern flank of the mountain.
+The route climbs the south slope at a steady, even gradient — never overly steep — until you reach the crater rim and the lake comes into view.
+We'd suggest walking the loop around the lake before heading back down the same way.
+Reckon on about 8 km round trip with roughly 500 m of climbing, and budget 2–3 hours plus a generous extra half-hour at the top, because nobody wants to rush that view or a lakeside lunch.

-Icelandic folk tales claim that a hidden tunnel runs between the summit lake of Búrfell and the famous crater lake of Kerið, and that a nykur lives in both.
-The nykur is a shape-shifting water horse — usually appearing as a beautiful grey horse — but recognisable by his hooves and ears, which point backwards.
-If anyone is foolish enough to climb on his back, he gallops straight into the water and drowns the rider.
-A great story to tell the kids on the way up — and one to remember when standing at the edge of that little summit lake.
+We like saving this one for the walk up.
+Local folk tales claim a hidden tunnel runs between Búrfell's summit lake and the famous crater lake of Kerið — only 12 minutes from the cabin and worth a stop on the same day — and that a nykur lives in both.
+The nykur is a shape-shifting water horse, usually a handsome grey, but you can spot him by his backwards-pointing hooves and ears.
+Climb on his back and he gallops straight into the water and drowns you.
+It's a great one to tell the kids on the way up, and you'll think of it again standing at the edge of that quiet little summit lake.

 Distance from Cabin